 Marcion And The Initiation Of Replacement Theology

-Vayikra/Leviticus Chapter 11: YHWH’s Definition Of What Is Food
+Wayikra/Leviticus Chapter 11: YHWH’s Definition Of What Food Is

-So now, we are ready to begin our trek into the passages in the Newer Testament that have seemingly caused such issue.
-However, when the Newer Testament Scriptures [Heb.
-Kitvei HaNotzrim] are looked at through Hebraic eyes, there are no issues.
+So now, we are ready to begin our trek into the passages in the Messianic Scriptures that have seemingly caused such issue.
+However, when the Messianic Scriptures [Heb.
+Ketuvim HaNotzrim/Writings of the Nazarene’s] are looked at through Hebraic eyes, there are no issues.
 There are no contradictions.
 This will become abundantly clear as we go along.

-Did Rebbe Yeshua Really Teach All Meat Was Clean Under The New Testatment?
+Did Rebbe Yeshua Really Teach All Meat Was Clean?

 Our first passage will come out of the Gospel/Besorah of Mark.
 Its sister passage is in the Gospel/Besorah of Mattityahu/Matthew.
 However, we will focus on what is contained in Mark’s version because it is the one that most people use to refute the Torah’s instruction about food.
 At first glance, and without the foundation we have already laid, it might just seem that Rebbe Yeshua does in fact contradict the Torah.
 But as we will see, He in fact upholds YHWH’s Torah.
 The real issue here is not even food itself per se, but something else entirely.
 Rebbe Yeshua uses the situation to actually speak to what YHWH’s real concern is…not the stomach, but the heart.